National Scholars Program

 - Entering first-time freshman for the fall semester

 - Non-resident status*.
-Residents of Kentucky and the reciprocal Southern Indiana counties (Clark, Crawford, Floyd, Harrison, Perry, Scott and Washington) are not eligible.
+Residents of Kentucky, the reciprocal Southern Indiana counties (Clark, Crawford, Floyd, Harrison, Perry, Scott and Washington), Border Benefit and Regional Award Areas are not eligible.
 If your residency changes you will no longer be eligible for the National Scholars Program.

-- UofL only accepts the highest composite ACT or SAT.
+- For students submitting test scores, UofL only accepts the highest composite ACT or SAT.

 - UofL accepts weighted GPAs if available from high school.

-- If you increase your ACT/SAT score or GPA to move into a new scholarship award level, UofL will increase your award until the deadline.
+- If you increase your ACT/SAT score or GPA to move into a new scholarship award level, UofL will increase your award until May 1.

-- After the deadline, you may appeal for an increased award if your profile improves.
-Late admission applicants may also appeal for an award after the deadline.
+- After May 1, you may appeal for an increased award if your profile improves.
+Late admission applicants may also appeal for an award after May 1.

 - Students planning to participate in UofL Division 1 sports programs are encouraged to check with coaches for additional requirements.

-- The National Scholars Award cannot be combined with either the Grawemeyer Scholarship, Brown Fellows Program or National Merit finalist scholarship.
+- The National Scholars Award cannot be combined with either the Grawemeyer Scholarship, Regional Scholars Award, Border Benefit Award or National Merit finalist scholarship.

 - For additional eligibility and estimate of award, please check out the Net Price Calculator: louisville.studentaidcalculator.com.

-To be considered for the National Scholars Program, you must submit a completed application for admission to UofL, the $25 application fee, ACT or SAT scores and an official high school transcript.
+To be considered for the National Scholars Program, you must submit a completed application for admission to UofL, the $30 application fee, ACT or SAT scores (optional) and an official high school transcript.